 1. Keio University

-The Business School at Keio University was established in 1962 and is Japan’s oldest business school.
-Since its inception, this top business school in Japan has been referred to as “KBS” and now includes Keio University Graduate School of Business Administration, which awards MBA and Ph.D. degrees.
-The Keio Business School also offers short-term executive programs that are open to anyone.
+The Business School at Keio University was established in 1962 and has the longest history in management education and research in Japan.
+Since its inception, this business school has been referred to as “KBS.”
+Today, KBS includes the Keio University Graduate School of Business Administration, which offers full-time MBA, Executive MBA, and PhD programs, as well as short-term open-enrollment executive programs.

 2. Waseda University

-Waseda Business School is another excellent business school in Japan, which creates an active learning community to foster the development of globally aware and responsible leaders with practical management skills.
+Waseda Business School is another excellent business school in Japan.
+Its mission is to create a dynamic learning community that develops insightful and responsible global leaders with actionable management knowledge.

 The mission of Waseda University is to promote cross-cultural learning and exchanges of language, culture, and values to develop a world community.
-To fulfill this mission, the university must utilize its comprehensive and creative resources to build a curriculum that offers these kinds of learning opportunities and educational and student environments across campus.
-Moreover, to meet the needs of students from all over the world, Waseda Business School offers several programs.
+To meet the needs of students from around the world, Waseda Business School offers several programs, including English-based programs such as the International MBA, MSc in Finance, and Waseda-Nanyang Double MBA Program.

 3. Kyoto University

-Kyoto University is committed to research at the source of disciplinary knowledge, to cutting-edge original research, to strengthening its position as a global research hub, and to cultivating individuals capable of assuming leadership roles and making significant contributions to a wide range of societal fields, all while upholding “academic freedom” underpinned by high ethical standards.
+Kyoto University is committed to research, original scholarship, and cultivating individuals capable of assuming leadership roles and making significant contributions to society, all while upholding its tradition of academic freedom.

-As a result, students can participate in both short and long-term programs at universities outside of Japan to broaden their horizons and broaden their worldviews.
+As a result, students can participate in both short- and long-term programs at universities outside Japan to broaden their horizons and worldviews.

 4. Kobe University

-There are three areas of study in the university’s undergraduate curriculum: business, accounting, and commerce.
-By providing them with practical knowledge built on a solid foundation in the social sciences, educational institutions hope to cultivate the next generation of business and professional society leaders.
+There are three areas of study in the university’s undergraduate curriculum: management, accounting, and commerce.
+By providing practical knowledge built on a solid foundation in the social sciences, the school aims to cultivate the next generation of business and professional society leaders.

 Furthermore, in keeping with its open and cosmopolitan culture and surroundings, Kobe University strives to positively impact the global community by creating knowledge based on universal values and cultivating a deep understanding and strong leadership abilities.